 The heroin delivered to Brian Krebs' home by Russian carders.

 If you have the right kind of knowledge, enough free time and a penchant for misanthropy, the internet can provide the means to make someone's life really fucking miserable.
-A perfect example is last week's case of internet security journalist Brian Krebs being sent a package of heroin—a fucked up incident he described in detail on his blog—in an attempt to frame him for a drugs charge.
+A perfect example is last week's case of internet security journalist Brian Krebs being sent a package of heroin in an attempt to frame him for a drugs charge.

-Krebs has become perhaps one of the most reviled enemies of the cyber-underworld, but I suppose that was bound to happen once he made it his life's work to expose the web's elusive cyber criminals and credit card fraudsters.
-Unfortunately for our digital Dick Tracy, the community he targets have a wealth of resources that they can use to mess with him in response—stuff that far surpasses posting passive-aggressive tweets or signing him up to tedious fashion PR mail-outs.
+Krebs has become perhaps one of the most reviled enemies of the cyber-underworld, but I suppose that was always bound to happen after he made it his life's work to expose the web's elusive cyber criminals and credit card fraudsters.
+Unfortunately for our digital Dick Tracy, the community he targets have a wealth of resources that they can use to mess with him in response – stuff that far surpasses posting passive-aggressive tweets or signing him up to tedious fashion PR mail-outs.